Ebola Vaccine Regimen Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) Description

 September 13, 2021 - A new study published by the journal The Lancet assessed the safety and immunogenicity of a two-dose heterologous vaccine regimen, comprising the adenovirus type 26 vector-based vaccine encoding the Ebola virus glycoprotein (Ad26.ZEBOV) and the modified vaccinia Ankara vector-based vaccine, encoding glycoproteins from the Ebola virus, Sudan virus, and Marburg virus, and the nucleoprotein from the Tai Forest virus (MVA-BN-Filo), in a pediatric population in Sierra Leone, Africa.
 Ebola virus glycoprotein-specific binding antibody responses at 21 days after the second dose of the Ebola virus vaccine regimen were observed in about 97% of the children.
 And there were no treatment-related deaths.

-August 31, 2021 - The WHO announced the new tests by the Institut Pasteur in Lyon, France, following tests conducted by the Institut Pasteur of Cote d'Ivoire, considers that the patient did not have Ebola virus disease and further analysis on the cause of her illness is ongoing.
+August 31, 2021 - The WHO announced the new tests by the Institut Pasteur in Lyon, France, following tests conducted by the Institut Pasteur of Cote d'Ivoire, considering that the patient did not have Ebola virus disease and further analysis on the cause of her illness is ongoing.
 After Cote d'Ivoire announced the Ebola case, in line with the no-regrets policy followed by WHO, immediate actions were implemented in both Cote d'Ivoire and Guinea.
 Around a dozen WHO experts were mobilized to support the country's vaccination efforts with 5,000 Ebola vaccine doses.

 August 23, 2021 - The WHO Africa announced frontline health workers, practitioners of traditional medicines or traditional healers, and commercial motorbike riders in Sierra Leone who received the first dose are now being given their second jab to maximize their protection against the disease.
 There were 8,583 people vaccinated with the first dose who would receive their second dose of the vaccine as the full regimen.
 In addition, health workers who had not been vaccinated with the first dose of the Ebola vaccine because of the exigency for their second COVID-19 vaccine dose will now have the chance to be vaccinated with the first dose Ebola vaccine and then wait for their second dose six weeks later.